-This simple and easy to use conflict instrument assesses five conflict-handling styles that are effective ways of dealing with conflict.
-With this instrument it is easy for participants to learn the positive uses of each style and the most appropriate conflict style to use in any given specific business circumstance.
+Do you have employees constantly bickering and disrupting productivity?
+Dealing With Conflict (DCI) is a self-assessment tool designed to measure the five conflict-handling styles effective for dealing with conflict.
+Your participants will quickly uncover the positive uses of each style and the most appropriate conflict style to use in any given specific business circumstance.

 How It Works

 The Dealing with Conflict training instrument presents five conflict styles, which help participants discover their natural style tendencies.

 The narrative in the assessment booklet enables participants to learn about the different advantages and disadvantages of each style.
 Participants explore the characteristics of each conflict style to develop greater style flexibility.
 They also uncover how to analyze a conflict to decide which style is best for a given situation.

 Dealing with Conflict is similar in style to the popular Thomas-Kilmann Conflict Mode Instrument.
 Trainers appreciate the DCI's ease of use and clearly written, plain English descriptions, which make it suitable for a wide variety of training applications where conflict is an issue.